kasper573/yas/README.md

 It's important that each package uses the same script names for the same use cases.
 If a package is in need any of these use cases, it must use these exact script names:

-- `dev` Starts any and all tools required during development (i.e. a development webserver, or code generators, etc.).
+- `dev` Starts any and all tools required during development in watch mode (i.e. a development webserver, or code generators, etc.).
 If applicable, should display URL to app in terminal.
 - `build` Builds the app or package for production
 - `lint` Checks for code style errors.
 - `lint:fix` Fixes code style errors (where possible)